dnpandya01/Test_Templates/README.md

 # Test_Templates
-Just Some Templates For The Web Sides
+Just Some Templates For The Web Sites